 • Grant agreements, including grants for general support and specific projects or programs.

-• Policies, procedures and criteria for grants.
+• Policies, procedures, and criteria for grants.

-Program and Mission-Related Investing; Incubators
+Program and Mission-Related Investing; Joint Ventures

 • Advising for-profit entities seeking impact capital on the legal requirements associated with such investments.

-• Advising colleges, universities and other tax-exempt organizations on structuring, operating and maintaining incubator programs, including with respect to the follow-on investments in companies participating in such programs.
+• Advising colleges, universities, and other tax-exempt organizations on structuring, operating, and maintaining incubator programs, including with respect to the follow-on investments in companies participating in such programs.

 Transactional Matters